 PDU Sessions in different network slice instances may be associated with the same DNN.

-From the above architecture figure, following two collaboration options are possible, that are not specified in TS 26501:
+From the above architecture figure, following two collaboration options are possible, that are not specified in TS 26.501:

 Downlink media streaming where in an AS delivers content through two different network slices

-Downlink media streaming where in AS deployed in multiple Trusted DNs are accessed by the 5GMSd client in the same network slice
+Downlink media streaming where in AS instances deployed in different Trusted DNs are accessed by the 5GMSd client in the same network slice.

 Clause 3.2 of this contribution specifies collaboration options based on the above two possibilities.